ConsistencyPlus/ConsistencyPlus/README.md

 As of 0.1.0, we have substantial additions in Stone, Blackstone, Endstone, Purpur and Quartz.
 With minor additions in other areas.
 All of our block additions currently reach almost 110.

 ### How do you guys add so much?
 Alot of it is done through a json generation tool we use which is mainly developed by Deviouslrd.
 Which is found in another repository.
-We may change to ARRP or the alike.

 ### When is it going to be finished?
 Eventually.